FAQs for teachers and careers advisers

 - Introductory booklet, A career for you in health, providing an overview of the many careers available.

-- Careers booklets - an introductory booklet to 11 main career groups - the allied health professions, ambulance service team, dental team, healthcare science, health informatics, management, medicine, midwifery, nursing, psychological therapies and the wider healthcare team.
+- Careers booklets - an introductory booklet to 13 main career groups - the allied health professions, ambulance service team, dental team, healthcare science, health informatics, management, medicine, midwifery, nursing, pharmacy, psychological therapies, public health and the wider healthcare team.

 All of the above publications can be downloaded from our resources section.
 Watch our short animation about the suite of careers literature.